 HPLC was carried out using an apparatus consisting of a pump (Model LC10AT and FCV-10al) and DGU-14A degasser (Shimadzu, Tokyo, Japan), equipped with a UV-VIS detector model L-4250 (Merch Hitachi, LTD Tokyo, Japan).
 Data acquisition was performed by an interface Model Data Apex CSW32 (Prague, Czech Republic) with a PC.
-A reversed-phase Supelcosil column LC18 (15 cm x 4.6mm, ID 3 mm particle size), and a Supelguardcartridge column (Supelco, Bellafonte, PA) were used for the chromatographic analysis.
+A reversed-phase Supelcosil column LC18 (15 cm x 4.6mm, ID 3 mm particle size), and a Supelguard cartridge column (Supelco, Bellafonte, PA) were used for the chromatographic analysis.
 The absorbance of the eluted compounds was monitored at 242 nm.
 The mobile phase was acetonitrile-water 85 -15 (v/v) at a flow rate of 1 mLmin.
 The peaks were identified by their retention times in comparison to the external standards.
-The concentrations of individual compounds were determined using the calibration curve of the oil.